GaloisInc/saw-script/doc/manual/manual.md

 types, as the type information provided by LLVM is imprecise in these cases.

+We can automate the process of apply pointer casts if we have debug information avaliable:

+* `llvm_union : SetupValue -> String -> SetupValue`

+Given a pointer setup value, this attempts to select the named union branch and cast the type of the pointer.
+For this to work, debug symbols must be included; moreover, the process of correlating LLVM type information with information contained in debug symbols is a bit heuristic.
+If `llvm_union` cannot figure out how to cast a pointer, one can fall back on the more manual `llvm_cast_pointer` instead.

 In the experimental Java verification implementation, the following functions can be used to state the equivalent of a combination of